We look at some of the most important things to keep in mind if you’re thinking of buying your first home.

 Whether it’s saving up enough money for the deposit, choosing the right kind of mortgage or more simply finding out if you’d even qualify, taking out your first mortgage can be utterly nerve-wracking.

 In this article, we take the mystery out of the equation, so you can get the keys to your dream home without breaking a sweat.
-Here are five things you need to know about applying for - and getting - your first mortgage.
+Here are six things you need to know about applying for - and getting - your first mortgage.

 1. Make sure you’re in the best financial shape you can be